 Please note, this cleanser contains AHA (Alpha Hydroxy Acid) therefore, it’s recommended to use a suitable sunscreen during use and for one week after as sun sensitivity may be increased.

 Liz Earle Instant Boost Skin Tonic 200ml £16

 If you’re not familiar with Liz Earle, where have you been hiding?
 An established, iconic British beauty brand of twenty-five years and best-known for its no-nonsense botanical skincare range.

 Alcohol-free Instant Boost Skin Tonic is perfect post-cleanse to rebalance the skin’s pH, whisk away any remaining residue and liven the complexion.
-Bursting with naturally-active plant-based ingredients including chamomile, calendula and cucumber extracts to soothe and refresh.
+Bursting with naturally active plant-based ingredients including chamomile, calendula and cucumber extracts to soothe and refresh.
 Uplifting lavender, rose-scented geranium and sweet orange make this skin tonic a wonderful, sensory experience.

-Instant Boost Skin Tonic is an absolute joy to use and does exactly what to claims to do – boosts the skin with and encourages an unrivalled glow.
+Instant Boost Skin Tonic is an absolute joy to use and does exactly what it claims to do – boosts the skin with and encourages an unrivalled glow.
 I like to keep mine in the fridge for an extra cooling and invigorating treat.